JuanPabloDiaz/doc/_posts/domain-hosting/2025-06-17-hosting-migration.md

 **Records to change:**
 1. **Record A**: `talentoparati.com` → `76.76.21.21`
-   - Change to the IP of Netlify
+   - Change to the IP of Netlify: `75.2.60.5`
 2. **Record CNAME**: `www.talentoparati.com` → `cname.vercel-dns.com`
-   - Change to the domain of Netlify (e.g: `your-site.netlify.app`)
+   - Change to the domain of Netlify: `your-site.netlify.app`

 **Records to keep:**
 - **MX**: `fwd1.porkbun.com` (email) - **KEEP IT**